allegro/blog/_posts/2021-08-17-refactoring-opbox-search.md

 #### The single-responsibility principle (SRP)

 The “S” of the “SOLID” acronym.
 As the name hints, a class (or a unit of code) should be responsible only for a single piece of functionality.
 A simple and powerful principle, yet quite often overlooked.
-Say, if we build a wrapping logic associated with an input HTML element, its only responsibility should be to tightly interact with the element, e.g. listen to its DOM events and update its value if needed.
-At the same time, you don’t want this wrapping logic to affect the submission behavior of a form element inside of which the input element is placed.
+Say, if we build a piece of logic associated with an input HTML element, its only responsibility should be to tightly interact with the element, e.g. listen to its DOM events and update its value if needed.
+At the same time, you don’t want this logic to affect the submission behavior of a form element inside of which the input element is placed.

 #### The separation of concerns principle (SoC)

-SoC goes well in pair with SRP and states that one should not place functionalities of different domains under the same logical entity (say, a class, an object or a module).
+SoC goes well in pair with SRP and states that one should not place functionalities of different domains under the same logical entity (say, an object, a class or a module).
 For example, we need to render a piece of information on the screen but beforehand the information needs to be fetched over the network.
 Since the view and network layers have different concerns we don’t want to place both of them under a single logical entity.
 Let these two be separate ones with established dependency relation to one another via a public API.